Building Your House: It’s Never Going to Be Perfect, So Just Get It Done

-Just like a novel, a term papers, a project proposal, a painting, or even a classic car restoration, the final floor plan for building your own home will never truly be finished.
-There will always be something to tweak, reword, polish up, or do over.
+Just like a novel, a term paper, a project proposal, a painting, or even a classic car restoration, the final floor plan for building your own home will never truly be finished.
+There will always be something to tweak, reword, polish up, or do-over.

 When shopping for pre-built houses, it’s much easier to think, “Oh, I don’t like that,” or “I would change that,” during your initial walk-through.
 This is because it’s often easier to know what we don’t want rather than what we do.

 However, when presented with infinite options (and often no guidelines) during new home construction, it can be paralyzing.

 To avoid the downfall of perfectionism – or feeling overwhelmed – the best thing you can do is start with a pre-drawn floor plan with your main criteria (remember three bedrooms and a big kitchen?).
 You can then make a few small tweaks here and there by having the designer or plan retailer modify the plan (or even having your contractor make small changes on-site later on during the build).